ldtteam/MinecoloniesWiki/pages/src/source/buildings/archery.md

 ---
-title: Archery
+type: building
+building: archery
-layout: default
+layout: building
 ---
-# Archery

 {% capture content %}
 ### Note: The Archery cannot be built until you have a level 3 [Barracks](../../source/buildings/barracks) (or three level 1 Barracks, or another equivalent) and have finished the research in the [University](../../source/buildings/university).
 <BR>